zeeracha/zeeracha/readme.md

 Talking About Personal Stuff
 </h2>

-- I'm currrenly a student from Devcamp Thailand
 - I'm graduated from Assumption University, Thailand.
 But I'm interested in programming✨
 - I'm looking for fantastic job and beatiful team
 - Able to effectively self-manage during independent projects